OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-12.md

 ## Judges 12:12

-Then Elon the Zebulunite died and was buried at Aijalon in the land of Zebulun.
+Elon the Zebulunite eventually died and was interred at Aijalon in the land of Zebulun.

 ## Judges 12:13